 Effective June 13, 2008, the 2008 Non-Employee Director Plan was adopted by the Board and was approved by a vote of the Company's shareholders at the 2008 Annual Shareholder Meeting.
 Under the 2008 Non-Employee Director Plan, the Company may grant options to acquire shares of the Company's common stock.
 There are 75,000 shares of common stock currently reserved for issuance under the 2008 Non-Employee Director Plan.
-As of March 31, 2009, no options had been exercised, 20,000 shares were subject to outstanding options and options to acquire 55,000 shares were available for future grants under the 2008 Non-Employee Director Plan.
+As of May 5, 2010, 40,000 shares were subject to outstanding options and options to acquire 35,000 shares were available for future grants under the 2008 Non-Employee Director Plan.